- 1 ABOUT THE JOURNAL

 Identifying details should be omitted if they are not essential.
 Complete anonymity is difficult to achieve, however, and informed consent should be obtained if there is any doubt.
 For example, masking the eye region in photographs of patients is inadequate protection of anonymity.
 If identifying characteristics are altered to protect anonymity, such as in genetic pedigrees, authors should provide assurance that alterations do not distort scientific meaning and editors should so note.

 The requirement for informed consent should be included in the journal’s instructions for authors.
 When informed consent has been obtained it should be indicated in the published article.

-– International Committee of Medical Journal Editors (“Uniform Requirements for Manuscripts Submitted to Biomedical Journals”) — February 2006
+– International Committee of Medical Journal Editors (“Uniform Requirements for Articles Submitted to Biomedical Journals”) — February 2006

-The editorial office will confirm that the contribution has been received.
-Papers complying with the above-specified requirements will be peer-reviewed and the result will be communicated to the author.
+The editorial office will confirm that the contribution has been received within 10 days.
+Articles complying with the above-specified requirements will be peer-reviewed and the result will be communicated to the author.
 Contributions failing to adhere to the guidelines for authors will be disregarded.

 Authors are encouraged to suggest people who they believe would be suitable reviewers for the article (indicate their names, institutional affiliation, and email address).

 Once an article is accepted, the files the article comprises will be assessed by the editorial office to ensure they are ready for publication.
 Authors may be contacted if any updates are required.